 Picasso sought compression too.
 As shown below, he tried to identify the fundamental spirit a bull through a series of progressively simpler, abstract images.

-The last photo resembles a bull, but Picasso could not have started there.
-Each stage of progression is necessary.
+The last photo resembles a bull, but Picasso could't have drawn the last image first.
+Each stage of progression is necessary and sequential.
 It’s a process of creative destruction.
 Breaking down, then building up — over and over again, removing what’s unnecessary at each step.
 Cut, cut, cut, all the way down to the face in the last image.

 Compression is why teaching forces learning.
 To communicate anything you have to compress it.
 Teaching forces us to distill what we know and focus on the most important things.
 In the process of compressing ideas, you grapple with the ideas, which forces you to absorb the good ones and forget the bad ones.
 In theory, the best ideas and patterns of behavior should rise to the top over time.